-In a time filled with wonder and discovery, separating the fake from the real was not always easy.
+In a time of rapid technological change and globalization, separating the fake from the real was not always easy.
+Sound familiar?

 In 1629 Dutch merchant Francois Pelsaert wrecked his ship on a coral reef near the coast of what is now Western Australia.
 While searching for fresh water he encountered a strange creature “about the size of a hare, [its] head resembling that of a civet cat; the forepaws are very short . . . resembling those of a monkey’s forepaw.
 Its two hind legs, on the contrary, are upwards of half an ell in length, and it walks on these only.”